Cecile Gray Bazelon

-Cecile Gray Bazelon (born September 25, 1927) is an American painter living in New York City.
-Bazelon is best known for her perspectives of unpeopled New York cityscapes, and her depictions of interior spaces framed in geometric patterns.
+Cecile Gray Bazelon (September 25, 1927 - January 17, 2023) was an American painter living in New York City.
+Bazelon was best known for her perspectives of unpeopled New York cityscapes, and her depictions of interior spaces framed in geometric patterns.

 Early life

 Bazelon was born in Cleveland, Ohio.
 She graduated from Syracuse University in 1949 and was awarded the Graduate Fellowship in Painting.

 Career

 Bazelon's early work focused on landscapes that include architectural elements and interiors.
 Bazelon often set these scenes against intensely patterned decorative borders—a stylistic device that became an integral part of her work.
 In 1969, Bazelon received a fellowship at the renowned Yaddo artists’ colony in Saratoga Springs, NY.
 Several years later, the artist held her first solo exhibition in New York City at the Robert Schoelkopf Gallery in 1971.
 Over the next few decades, Bazelon would be the subject of numerous one-person shows and group exhibitions held at the Museum of Modern Art, Corcoran Gallery of Art, Smithsonian Design Museum, and others.
 Her work resides in numerous collections internationally.